-When you’re looking for a van to convert into a camper, unless your budget is unlimited, think twice before converting a commercial vehicle.
+When you’re looking for a van to convert into a camper, unless you have a sizeable budget, think twice before converting a commercial vehicle.

-First of all, in order to officially convert any kind of van into a camper officially, you will need to get an engineer’s report to sign off on the conversion and they are less eager to sign off on commercial vehicle conversions than minibuses.
+First of all, in order to officially convert any kind of van into a camper, you will need to get an engineer’s report to sign off on the conversion and they are less eager to sign off on commercial vehicle conversions than minibuses.

 Secondly, a commercial vehicle is typically windowless and Revenue requires a side window and rooflight in order to accept a camper conversion.
 So unless you’ve got the skills and more importantly, the tools and the shelter, to put in windows yourself, beware of taking this on.
 This is Ireland, it is guaranteed to rain on the day you decide to cut the rooflight hole and any jobs you need the professionals to do will add a few thousand to your budget.

 So look for a minivan with all its windows, it’s much easier to block a few up than it is to put them in.
 Also, look for a van with an extra high roof that you can stand up in.
 As well as making for a more comfortable space to live and move around in, a lot of insurance companies ask for a minimum standing height of 1.8 metres before insuring it.
-Insurance companies have a lot of specific requirements but this one is not something you can do in the conversion.
-Not every insurer requires it but without the height you will limit your options.
+Insurance companies have a lot of specific requirements but this one is not something you can change in the conversion process.
+Not every insurer requires this but without the height you will narrow your options.

 The first official step to convert your van into a camper is to get an engineer’s report to sign off on the conversion for the Revenue (usually a CRVT centre will do this kind of report).
 You then send the report and a series of required photos to Revenue requesting a change of particulars.
 These requirements tend to change year on year but as of right now it’s fairly simple.
 You need a fixed eating area, a bed and a table (the table can be portable).
 You can find more information here.